 - Split your preps between your home and your bug out location because you don’t know where you’ll end up.

 - Save more food for your pets and animals and make sure your cat or dog has its own bug out bag.

 - Come up with the disaster scenarios that are most likely to happen, develop plans of what you can do in each of them and practice them (ideally with your family).

-- Learn self-defense moves.
+- Learn and practice self-defense moves.

-- Get a really good survival knife and keep your folding one as a back-up.
+- Get a really good survival knife and keep your folding one as a backup.

 - Make sure you have means of cooking without electricity (propane or alcohol stoves).

 - Have plans B and C for everything.
 Stay flexible because in a disaster, if anything can go wrong, it probably will.

 Layer 4: Prepping for a One Year+ Disaster

 OK, this isn’t exactly part of the “prepping 101” thing but, if you’re ready for the ultimate level, here’s what you should do: